GuillaumeGomez/browser-UI-test/README.md

 Important note: each merge on master pushes a new image on docker hub.
 You can find them [here](https://hub.docker.com/repository/docker/gomezguillaume/browser-ui-test/general).

-There are three kind of docker images:
+There are three kinds of docker images:

- 1. Latest master branch update
+ 1. By (npm) version
- 2. By date
+ 2. Latest master branch update
- 3. By (npm) version
+ 3. By date

 ### Using this framework as a dependency